Collective modes and terahertz near-field response of superconductors: Electrodynamics of superconductors

 \subsection{The low energy limit}

-At low temperature compared to $T_c$, in the low energy limit of $\omega \ll \Delta$ and $q \ll 1/\xi$ as shown in the blue region of Fig.~\ref{fig:parameter_regime}, the electrodynamics can be described by the Lagrangian \equa{eqn:action_superfluid} which leads to the longitudinal optical conductivity:
+At low temperature compared to $T_c$, in the low energy limit $\omega \ll \Delta$ and $q \ll 1/\xi$ as shown in the blue region of Fig.~\ref{fig:parameter_regime}, the electrodynamics can be described by the Lagrangian \equa{eqn:action_superfluid} which leads to the longitudinal optical conductivity:

 Here $n_s$ is the superfluid density and $n_s/m$ is the superfluid stiffness which in 3D is related to the magnetic penetration depth as $\lambda_B= \sqrt{\frac{c^2}{4\pi} \frac{m}{n_s e^2} }$.
-This form closely resembles that of a hydrodynamic electron fluid \cite{Sun.2018,Torre2019} except that damping is completely suppressed here by the gap. \equa{eqn:superfluid_conductivity} contains the whole crossover between the Drude limit $\omega\gg v_F q$ and the Thomas-Fermi limit $\omega\ll v_F q$.
-Note that the amplitude/BSM and quasiparticle excitation don't enter here since they appear at higher energy.
+This form closely resembles that of a hydrodynamic electron fluid \cite{Sun.2018,Torre2019,Sun2018b} except that damping is completely suppressed here by the gap. \equa{eqn:superfluid_conductivity} completely specifies the crossover between the Drude limit $\omega\gg v_F q$ and the Thomas-Fermi limit $\omega\ll v_F q$.
+Note that the amplitude/BaSh mode and quasiparticle excitation don't enter here since they appear at higher energy.
 For a clean and isotropic BCS superconductor, $v_g=v_F/\sqrt{d}$ at zero temperature and gradually decreases to zero as temperature is raised to $T_c$.